granam/mautic-czech-vocative/README.md

 1. Manually copy the `MauticVocativeBundle` directory into your Mautic `plugins` directory.
  - for example `/var/www/mautic/plugins/MauticVocativeBundle`.
 2. Clear Mautic cache by `./app/console cache:clear` or just delete the `app/cache` dir.
-3. Login into your Mautic as an admin, open cogwheel menu in right top corner and choose *Plugins*
+3. Log in to your Mautic as an admin, open cogwheel menu in the right top corner and choose *Plugins*
 4. Click *Install/Upgrade Plugins*
  - if everything goes well, you got new plugin *FirstName*.